 These professional dental cleanings are no comparison to the brushing and flossing you do at home.
 For this reason, it’s vital to seek out a dentist twice a year at a minimum.

 The buildup of oral bacteria and stains from foods and beverages leads to tooth discoloration.
 However, attending your dental appointments will ensure the enamel layer is as clean as possible.

 In severe cases, the lack of dental visits could lead to tooth loss.
-Those who refuse to go to the dentist are much more likely to not care or understand the risks of not caring for their teeth.
+Those who refuse to go to the dentist are more likely to not care or even understand the risks of not caring for their teeth.

 While there are ways to resolve tooth loss such as dental implants or full/partial dentures, these are often expensive, unwanted by some patients, and of course, easily avoidable through the proper oral care.

 #5 Potential for more expensive dental costs and procedures in the future